iamatulsingh/brave-mcp-langchain/README.md

 # Use as Langchain tool

 It can also be used as Langchain tool.
-Try below code to try
+Below is how to validate tool.

 ```python
 import httpx